 |CPRTP 2-day orientation||Wednesday June 5 and Thursday, June 6|

 |CPRTP Summer Exposition (Elevator Speech Presentations)||Tuesday, August 6, 2024|

 - Must be a U.S. Citizen or Permanent Resident and legally approved to be in the United States during the entire length of the summer program.

-- Must have one of the following designations by the spring semester of the program year:
+- Priority will be given to applicants with the following designations by the spring semester of the program year:

 - Graduate/Master's student